Services

 Cam’s current research focus is on how students can be made active in the feedback process and how teachers can best use formative assessment to map the next steps for student improvement.

-Feedback is regarded as one of the most powerful influences upon learning yet it's effects are highly variable.
+Feedback is regarded as one of the most powerful influences upon learning yet its effects are highly variable.
 This workshop draws upon research to explore ways that feedback can be made effective for students and sustainable for teachers.
 The workshop begins by examining prerequisites of effective feedback conditions before introducing a feedback cycle to foster student self-regulation.
 Practical examples of the application of effective feedback processes will be discussed.

 Workshop “Teaching Days”